Suzan Shown Harjo: National Congress of American Indians

-Suzan Shown Harjo served as the Executive Director of the National Congress of American Indians (NCIA) from 1984 to 1989.
+Suzan Shown Harjo served as the Executive Director of the National Congress of American Indians (NCAI) from 1984 to 1989.
 The NCAI, a non-profit organization to represent all Native American Indians as well as Alaska Natives, was founded in 1944.

 Harjo persisted in working with Congress to support Native American rights to traditional hunting and fishing.
 She supported gaining more funds for Native American education.
 The NCAI goal was to ensure Native American children were educated, and with her leadership they gained increased appropriations for that purpose in 1984, 1986, and 1988.
 Harjo pressed the Congressional committee to gain access to government documents related to programs for Native Americans, and asked for continued support of Native American attempts at economic development.
 In the 1980s, she was concerned about declining federal support for health clinics on reservations and the adverse result of subsequent higher mortality rates among Native Americans.

 During this period, Harjo continued to work on issues of repatriation of sacred items from museums to tribes, and changes in the ways researchers dealt with American Indian human remains and artifacts.
 Her work, together with hundreds of others, resulted in additional reforms and national legislation in 1989 and 1990.

 She has spoken out against the negative portrayals of Native Americans in stereotypes featured in movies and television.
 Harjo has criticized author Ward Churchill's controversial claim of Native American ancestry, which is unsupported by documentation.
 She has publicly denounced his claims.

 Harjo has appeared as a spokesman for Native American issues on many television programs, including Oprah!, C-SPAN, and Larry King Live.

 Harjo is a long-time columnist for the online newspaper Indian Country Today.